-As part of its commitment to customer service excellence, Sky wanted to optimise its online self-help service and make it easier for their customers to find solutions to their problems.
-In a modern world where customer behaviour is driving constantly changing requirements and an expectation of brilliant customer experience, it is vital that both a CMS and the website it drives are adaptable to these demands.
+As part of its commitment to customer service excellence, Sky wanted to optimize their online self-help service and make it easier for their customers to find solutions to their problems.
+In a modern world where customer behavior is driving constantly changing requirements and an expectation of brilliant customer experience, it is vital that both a CMS and the website it drives are adaptable to these demands.

 Taking off the shelf products such as Drupal and trying to bend them to your requirements is simply not good enough anymore.
 They are far too rigid to cope with ever changing demands and inhibit customer experience.

 Do the right thing.
 Do the thing right.Bespoke customisation tools for a built-from-scratch CMS

 Red Badger worked with Sky to conduct an objective build vs buy exercise.
 Analysis of the available tools revealed that the customisation required to make an off-the-shelf tool fit for purpose meant that greater efficiencies could be achieved by implementing a bespoke solution tailored to their business requirements, leveraging an open-source foundation.

 The decision was made to build a new CMS from scratch with three main components to deal with the individual concerns; storing, editing and publishing content.
 The result is a modern CMS that fits Sky’s requirements exactly - one that would be the foundation of a whole new Help site that could support both customers and the internal content team far more effectively.
 As demand changes, new features can also be rolled out faster and cheaper due to reduced interdependence and complexity.

 - An editor to build content out of blocks - pluggable components for different types of content (text, image, video, tabs)

 - A very rich editing experience tailored to Sky’s needs

 - Full audit mechanism which makes it easy to revert to previous versions

 - Continuous Deployment pipeline to publish new features into live in seconds